ArthurClemens/polythene/packages/polythene-card/README.md

 }]
 ~~~

-CSS class "pe-dark-theme" is used as a quick way to get white text on a dark background.

 An additional HTML element to control the image is "card__media__dimmer".
 To create a fuzzy dark border all around use an inset box shadow:

 ~~~css